NoxQA/automated-testing-showcase/README.md

 ### CI with GitHub Actions

-This repository is integrated with GitHub Actions for Continuous Integration (CI).
-The workflow runs automatically on every push to the master branch (or main, depending on your default branch) and on every pull request.
+This repository is integrated with GitHub Actions for Continuous Integration (CI), which automates the process of running tests whenever code is pushed or a pull request is created.
-Workflow Details:

-    Push to master/main: Triggers the automated Selenium and API tests.
-    Pull request to master/main: Also triggers the tests to ensure code changes are safe.
+   What happens during the CI pipeline:

-The workflow is defined in .github/workflows/ci.yml, which sets up the necessary environment, installs dependencies, and runs both the Selenium and API tests.
+        - The workflow runs automated tests, including Selenium, Appium, and API tests.

-You can view the status of the CI workflow in the Actions tab of this repository on GitHub.
-If any tests fail, the logs will show detailed error messages to help you debug.
+        - After each test run, Allure Reports are automatically generated and stored as artifacts in the CI pipeline.

+   Accessing Allure Reports:
+        - Once the tests are executed, you can view the Allure Test Report directly from the GitHub Actions page in the repository.
+        - Navigate to the Actions tab in the repository to find the latest workflow runs.
+Select a workflow run, and under Artifacts, you will find the generated Allure Reports.
+        - Download the Allure Report zip file and extract it to view the detailed test execution results (i.e., passed, failed, skipped tests, trends, logs, and more).

+   How it works:
+        The CI workflow, defined in the .github/workflows/ci.yml file, executes the tests and generates the Allure results using the following steps:
+            - Test execution: Selenium, Appium, and API tests are executed.
+            - Report generation: Allure is configured to generate detailed, interactive test reports.
+            - Artifact storage: Allure reports are stored as an artifact in the CI pipeline.

 ### Conlusion
 This repository showcases my ability to automate web and mobile applications using Selenium, Appium and API testing with Requests.
 It includes a variety of test scenarios that simulate real-world use cases for web applications, demonstrating my knowledge of test automation in both the UI and API layers.